tednaseri/simulation_industrial_application/README.md

 # Files in this Repository:
 1) Machine_Learning_Python: This file includes implementation of different algorithms on the dataset.
-2) Machine_Learning.cpp: This file includes implementation of KNN algorithm in a C++ project.
+2) Machine_Learning.cpp: This file includes implementation of KNN algorithm in C++ main project.
 3) Numerical_Calculation.cpp: This file includes some of the implemeneted functions of the main project in C++.

 # More Details: